sidravi1/sidravi1.github.io/_posts/2019-02-25-em-or-baum-welch-for-hmm-learning.md

 \xi_{t-1,t|T}(i, j) = A \circ (\alpha_t (O_{t+1} \circ \beta_{t+1})^T)
 $$

-(Note: I formula in Murphy's thesis didn't make sense to me so this is going off his book.)
+(Note: The formula in Murphy's thesis didn't make sense to me so this is going off his book.)

 So let's do it: